KianGentry/EYN-DOS/README.md

 ---

+# ALERT - J.K Incorporated is asking for volunteers to help work on EYN-DOS & EYN-OS.
+Amateur knowledge of Python and TKinter is required.
+If you are interested, contact us at eyndos@gmail.com. #

+---

-This manual will go through crucial information regarding the use of EYN-DOS and everything included with the version of EYN-DOS we will be discussing today (1.8 - Beta).
+This manual will go through crucial information regarding the use of EYN-DOS and everything included with the version of EYN-DOS we will be discussing today (1.81 Beta).

 ---